gruntwork-io/docs/docs/reference/modules/terraform-aws-lambda/lambda-http-api-gateway/lambda-http-api-gateway.md

    - payload_format_version  string   : The format of the payload to use as specified by API Gateway.
 Defaults to 1.0.
    - timeout_milliseconds    number   : Custom timeout between 50 and 30,000 milliseconds for HTTP APIs.
 The default
                                         timeout is 30 seconds.
+   - authorizer_name         string   : The name of the authorizer to use for this route.
+The name should match the name of an authorizer defined in var.lambda_authorizers.

    Example:
    {